MariahCasciola/18.7-assessment-navigation/README.md

 # starter-joey-thinkful

-This repo contains the starter and solution code for the Joey Thinkful resume exercise.
+This is my final assessment for module 18.7.